 The Walk from “We Took the Stairs” — Part 1

-Starting Point: Sausalito Ferry Terminal
+Starting Point: Sausalito Ferry Pier

 Conditions: Over 120 stairs to climb, then some more gradual uphill walking.
 If you take the entire length of the route you’ll walk on some steep downhill streets as well.
 Wear sturdy shoes and take your time.
 Great views, with most of the walking on sidewalks, and with little traffic on the streets where there are no sidewalks.
 This walk is divided into three parts that can be done separately or together.